-- (1) If the Regulator gives to an entity regulator a notice to investigate under section 36, the entity regulator to whom the notice is given is to conduct an investigation into the reportable allegation or reportable conviction specified in the notice. - (2) As soon as practicable after an investigation under subsection (1) has been completed, the entity regulator must give to the Regulator, and to the relevant entity in respect of the worker to whom the reportable allegation or reportable conviction specified in the notice relates -

-- (a) a copy of the findings of the investigation and the reasons for those findings; and - (b) details of any disciplinary or other action in relation to the worker that the entity regulator recommends be taken by the relevant entity, and the reasons for that action; and - (c) if the entity regulator does not recommend that any disciplinary or other action is taken in relation to the worker, the reasons why no action is to be taken.
+- (1) If the Regulator gives to an entity regulator a notice to investigate under section 36, the entity regulator to whom the notice is given is to conduct an investigation into the reportable allegation or reportable conviction specified in the notice. - (2) As soon as practicable after an investigation under subsection (1) has been completed, the entity regulator must give to the Regulator, and to the relevant entity in respect of the worker to whom the reportable allegation or reportable conviction specified in the notice relates - s.
+37 Part 4 Part 4 - Reportable Conduct Scheme (a) a copy of the findings of the investigation and the reasons for those findings; and (b) details of any disciplinary or other action in relation to the worker that the entity regulator recommends be taken by the relevant entity, and the reasons for that action; and (c) if the entity regulator does not recommend that any disciplinary or other action is taken in relation to the worker, the reasons why no action is to be taken.